jdossgollin/blog/_posts/2018-10-31-paraguay-floods.md

 ---

 According to [Floodlist](http://floodlist.com/america/paraguay-asuncion-river-floods-october-2018){:target="_blank"}, over 10000 people in Asunción and other parts of Paraguay have had to leave their homes due to severe flooding on the Lower Paraguay River.
-Since coauthors and I recently wrote a [paper in Journal of Climate](https://journals.ametsoc.org/doi/abs/10.1175/JCLI-D-17-0805.1) on the drivers of other floods in this region, I prepared a brief exploration of the recent event to see whether a similar set of mechanisms was at play.
+Since coauthors and I recently wrote a [paper in Journal of Climate](https://journals.ametsoc.org/doi/abs/10.1175/JCLI-D-17-0805.1){:target="_blank"} on the drivers of other floods in this region, I prepared a brief exploration of the recent event to see whether a similar set of mechanisms was at play.

 <!--more-->

 > *El hombre, mis hijos —nos decía—, es como un río.
 Tiene barraca y orilla.
 Nace y desemboca en otros ríos.
 Alguna utilidad debe prestar.
 Mal río es el que muere en un estero...*
 Hijo de Hombre, Augusto Roa Bastos

-Some of my best memories come from Paraguay, a nation whose fate is closely tied to its rivers.
+Some of my best memories come from Paraguay, a nation whose life is closely linked with its rivers.
 Historically they provided food, water, and navigation; today they provide nearly all of the country's electricity thanks to (sometimes controversial) hydropower projects at Yguazu and Yacyreta.
-However, the fact that most of Paraguay's lie along the Paraguay and the Paraná rivers (which eventually join near Pilar) means that the country is heavily exposed to flooding.
+However, the fact that most of Paraguay's lie along the Paraguay and the Paraná rivers means that the country is heavily exposed to flooding.

 Before we dive into analyzing what has caused the most recent floods, a few notes:

-- Si usted busca una **versión de este blog en castellano**, estoy trabajando en esto!
-Como tengo muchas prioridades me encantaría recibir un mensaje de apoyo para saber que alguien está leyendo! :)
+- Si usted busca una **versión de este blog en castellano**, por favor haga clic [aquí!]({{ site.baseurl }}{% post_url 2018-10-31-paraguay-inundaciones %})
 - I reference our paper a few times and I also cite some other academic papers. **If you're interested but can't access a paper, please contact me and I will gladly share a pdf with you**.
 Paywalls suck!
-- This is a blog post, not an academic paper, so it's likely that I have made some mistakes in the analysis.
-If you find any, please [contact me](mailto:james.doss-gollin@columbia.edu)!
-- Thanks to [NOAA ESRL](https://www.esrl.noaa.gov/psd/data/composites/day/){:target="_blank"} for making it easy to build plots!
-- This is a living post and I plan to update it in the coming weeks (early November 2018) as I get feedback from a few colleagues.
-If you're dying to find out how my opinions changed, you can find all versions of this post [on my GitHub](https://github.com/jdossgollin/jdossgollin.github.io).

 ## Lower Paraguay River Basin